Identifying Critical States by the Action-Based Variance of Expected Return: Experiments

 We employed the cliff maze environment, shown on the left of \figref{fig:toy}, as the test environment.
 This environment includes a clear critical state at which action selection divides future success and failure dramatically.
 A cliff is located in all cells of the center column of the maze except at the center cell.
 The states are the 121 discrete addresses on the map.
 The initial state is the upper left corner, and the goal state is the lower right corner.
 The actions consist of four discrete actions: up, down, left, and right.
 The agent receives a reward of +1 at the goal state and -1 at the cliff states.
 An episode terminates when the agent visits either a cliff or the goal.
 The state between the two cliffs should be the most critical state.
 We evaluated the proposed identification method of the critical states and the exploration performance, which was evaluated by the number of steps required for the agent to learn the optimal shortest path.

 The agent learned the Q-function via Q-learning \cite{watkins1992q}.
-The Q-function was updated every episode sequentially from the end of trajectory with a learning rate of 0.3.
+The Q-function was updated every episode sequentially from the end of trajectory with a learning rate of $0.3$.
 We evaluated the exploration performance of the proposed method by comparing the proposed method (based on $\epsilon$-greedy) with the simple $\epsilon$-greedy method.
 The proposed method chooses exploitation if the current state is a critical state with high probability of $k$ and chooses a random action with low probability 1 - $k$ depending on the current state.
 If the current state is not a critical state, this method selects action as $\epsilon$-greedy does with exploration ratio $\epsilon'$.
 We controlled the exploration ratio $\epsilon'$ using the following equation so that the exploitation probabilities of both the methods were as similar as possible.

 This control means that exploitation at a critical state is essential rather than randomly taking exploitation with certain probability regardless of the state.
 The exploration ratio $\epsilon$ of $\epsilon$-greedy was annealed linearly from 0.905 at the initial step to 0.005 at the final 100k-th step.
 The exploration ratio $\epsilon'$ of the proposed method was correspondingly decayed from 1.0 to 0.0.
-We conducted 100 experiments using both the proposed method and $\epsilon$-greedy with different random seeds.
+We conducted 100 experiments each with both methods with different random seeds.

 The right part of the \figref{fig:toy} shows the SI calculated after a 100k-step exploration.
 The SI was maximum at the state between the two cliffs.
-Intuitively, this state is a critical state, where the action selection divides the potential for success and failure substantially. \tabref{tab:toy} shows the mean and standard deviation of the steps required to learn the shortest path.
-The proposed method reduced the mean of the required steps by about 68\% compared with the mean number of steps required by the simple $\epsilon$-greedy method.
+Intuitively, this state is a critical state, where the action selection divides the potential for success and failure dramatically. \tabref{tab:toy} shows the mean and standard deviation of the steps required to learn the shortest path.
+The proposed method reduced the median number of required steps by about 71\% and the mean by about 68\% compared to the simple $\epsilon$-greedy method.
 To analyze the results, we used the Wilcoxon rank-sum test, and the $p$ value was $5 \times 10^{-13}$.
 Its result shows that the proposed method significantly reduces the number of exploration steps required to learn the optimal shortest path in the cliff maze.